-In fiscal year 2018-19, SVP issued Electric Revenue Refunding Bonds, Series 2018A to refinance Variable Rate Demand Electric Revenue Refunding Bonds, Series 2008B.
+In fiscal year 2018-19, SVP issued Electric Revenue Refunding Bonds, Series 2018A to refinance Variable Rate Demand Electric Revenue Refunding Bonds, Series 2008B and to terminate the swap agreement associated with the 2008B Bonds.
 Further detail may be found in Note 5 to the financial statements.